chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-Return to what we need; We want to query all available pairs of symbol.
-So we select the Pair schema
+Return to what we need; We want to query all available symbol pairs.
+So we select the Pair schema.

 ```
 pairs{